canghel/placenta/docs/README.md

 *	The project was part of the [MBI Women Advancing Mathematical Biology: Understanding Complex Biological Systems with Mathematics 2017 Workshop](https://mbi.osu.edu/event/?id=1067 ).
 The Mathematical Biosciences Institute sponsored the workshop, with support from Association for Women in Mathematics, The Society for Mathematical Biology, and Microsoft Research.

-*   We received biology expertise and data support from Dr. Carolyn Salafia, Ruchit Shah, Dr. George Merz, and Dr. Richard K. Miller.
+*   We received biology expertise and support from Dr. Carolyn Salafia, Ruchit Shah, Dr. George Merz, and Dr. Richard K. Miller.

 *	We thank the medical professionals involved in the National Children's Study (NCS), and most importantly the participants who donated their placentas.